Your First Analysis with SNID SAGE¶

 You've successfully completed your first SNID SAGE analysis!
 You can now: - Load and analyze supernova spectra - Interpret basic classification results - Use the GUI interface effectively - Generate basic visualizations

 Ready for more?
-Check out our tutorials for advanced features and techniques.
+Check out our GUI Complete Guide for advanced features and techniques.